-Aqua exercise has been a popular way of keeping fit for years, particularly for people with certain health problems, those recovering from injury or the elderly.
-There is also a growing trend to extend its appeal to younger fitness enthusiasts and to healthy baby boomers, with pools, gyms, and other facilities offering state of the art specialized.
-As a result, aqua exercise has the potential to appeal to a wider range of people than ever, and regardless of your fitness level there’s a good chance you’ll enjoy working in the pool.
+Exercising in water is a growing trend among younger fitness enthusiasts and healthy baby boomers in places with pools, gyms, and other facilities offering state-of-the-art, specialized training.
+As a result, aqua exercise has the potential to appeal to a wider range of people than ever.

 Exercising in the swimming pool burns a high number of calories during and after a workout.

 It renews your energy level as it releases your stress and tension.

 The water environment offers privacy.
 If you hate the idea of jumping around a room full of people in gym clothes, exercising in water is a great alternative.

 Exercising in water requires you to support only 20% to 50% of your body weight, making exercises easier to perform.

 The water’s buoyancy lowers the risks of stress-related injuries—especially in joints—and allows muscles to work their full range of motion.